-Services Useful Articles Contacts WhatsApp Us
+Services Contacts Free Consultation via WhatsApp

-DE EN RU
+AR DE EN RU ZH

 Apostille on Diploma and Educational Documents — Complete Guide 2026

-April 30, 2026 Global Docs Pro
+July 12, 2026 Global Docs Pro

 Important to understand: an apostille does not confirm the content of the document — it certifies its legal force.
-In other words, an apostille on a diploma guarantees to the foreign recipient that the diploma is genuine and was issued by a real educational institution, but does not evaluate the quality of education or compliance of the specialty with international standards.
+In other words, an apostille on a diploma guarantees to the foreign recipient that the diploma is genuine and was issued by a real educational institution, but it does not assess the quality of education or the compliance of the specialty with international standards.
 For these purposes, there are additional procedures — nostrification and recognition of qualifications.

 Which educational documents can be apostilled